Nexmo/station/_tutorials/client-sdk/create-webhook-server-app-to-phone.md

 The important parts of this code are in the `answer` webhook handler:

 1. Extraction of the destination number from the answer webhook query parameters.
-2. Check that the provided number is allowed to be dialled.
-This is important for preventing fraudulant use of your account
+2. Check that the provided number is allowed to be dialed.
+This is important for preventing fraudulent use of your account.
-3. The dynamically built NCCO that forwards the call to the destination phone using a `connect` action.
+3. The dynamically built NCCO then forwards the call to the destination phone using a `connect` action.